-Students may take up to a maximum of 18 credits/ 30 ECTS at the Undergraduate level.
-Eligible students may undertake courses at the Postgraduate level and currently a maximum of three courses are offered per trimester in which, the recommended credit weightage for each course is 7 ECTS.
+Students may take up to a maximum of 18 credits / 30 ECTS at the undergraduate level.
+Eligible students may undertake courses at the postgraduate level and currently a maximum of three courses are offered per trimester in which the recommended credit weightage for each course is 7 ECTS.
 During the studies at EAHM, there will be no additional academic related costs.
-Tuition Fees include all textbooks, access to library and electronic databases, IT software and licenses and laundry for business attire.
+Tuition Fees include all textbooks, access to library and electronic databases, a loan laptop (if required), IT software and licenses and laundry for business attire.
 Please note that meals are not included in the tuition fees.